 Since this is a lemon cookie, we all know we need lemon juice and zest.
 The zester I use is a pretty fine zest made for citrus fruit.
 Microplane Master Series Wood Handle Stainless Steel Zester Grater which can be found on Amazon.

-The juicer I got from my local grocery store.
-It was pretty cheap but does the job.
 I cut the ends off my lemons before I start to zest them; it makes it easier trying to go around the top.

 Mixing the Lemon Cookie Dough